14 Important Website Performance Metrics You Should Be Analyzing

-Sometimes numbers don’t tell you everything you need to know, which is why it’s important to understand how web users think.
-Perception is everything, and sometimes there’s a difference between how long it takes for a page to load and how long the user “feels like” it’s taking.
+Sometimes numbers don't tell you everything you need to know, which is why it's important to understand how web users think.
+Perception is everything, and sometimes there is a difference between how long it takes for a page to load and how long the user "feels like" it's taking.

 For example, implementing lazy loading can technically make your website faster, but adding a progress indicator to individual assets as they load makes users more conscious of the passing time, so they actually perceive the website as loading slowly.
 If you're going to use lazy loading, be sure to leave out the indicator.

 FOUT, or flash of unstyled text, is another issue that impacts user perception.
 FOUT occurs when fonts are loaded toward the end of the DOC load, so characters appear as blurry blocks before turning into recognizable letters and numbers.
 FOUT doesn't affect your website's actual speed, but it is visually jarring and makes users more aware that they are waiting for the page to load.

 To learn more about perceived performance and its effect on user behavior, check out the complete guide.

 Companies and individual developers can benefit from setting personal standards for all of these metrics.
 Because the Internet is always evolving, so is the study of website performance metrics.
 New research about users' browsing habits will undoubtedly give us more insight into how to better cater to everyone's preferences.
 In the meantime, consider analyzing the metrics above and make any adjustment necessary to help improve the performance of these metrics.